megabombus-rex/megabombus-rex/README.md

 # 💫 About Me:
-🔭 I’m currently working on web development, machine learning, game development.<br>👯 I have too many projects but will manage.<br>🌱 I’m currently learning about Pytorch, machine learning writing a game with Godot with .NET.
+🔭 I’m currently working on web development, machine learning, game development.<br>👯 I have too many projects but will manage.<br>🌱 I’m currently learning about Pytorch, machine learning and writing a game with Godot with .NET.
 Master thesis on the way.

 ## 🌐 Socials: